YuzuJS/setImmediate/README.md

 **immediate.js** is a cross between [NobleJS's setImmediate](https://github.com/NobleJS/setImmediate), [Cujo's When](https://github.com/cujojs/when), and [RSVP][RSVP].

-immediate takes the tricks from setImmedate and combines them with the schedualer from when to make a
+immediate takes the tricks from setImmedate and RSVP and combines them with the schedualer from when to make a low latency polyfill.

 ## The Tricks